Loading...

 Can I switch agencies if I'm unhappy?

-Yes, but check your contract for exclusivity periods and tail clauses (provisions entitling the agency to commission on payments received after termination).
+Yes, but check your contract for exclusivity periods and tail clauses.
 Switching mid-case can also disrupt momentum, so choose well upfront.

 Subscribe to our Newsletter